rizac/gfzreport/gfzreport/templates/network/sphinx/report.rst

      Note: you should not specify newlines in it (same for subSubtitle below)
    - sub-sub-title (AUTHOR INPUT): self-explanatory.
 This this is the (optional) sub-sub-subtitle (below the subtitle)
    - strNum (LIBRARY INPUT): the Scientific Technical Report (STR) number
+   - strText (LIBRARY INPUT): the STR text, displayed in the bottom of the title and 2nd page
+   - strSeriesText (LIBRARY INPUT): the STR series text, displayed under the STR text (in smaller font)
    - urn (LIBRARY INPUT): The urn, e.g.: urn:nbn:de:kobv:b103-xxxxx
      (side-note for developers: the sphinx builder might raise a warning if rst interprets it urn as URL.
 Please ignore the warning)